 The Directors monitor the Company's expenditure at each board meeting and review the ongoing charges ratio disclosed in the Interim and Annual Reports.
-The Directors regard the ongoing charges ratio as a measure of the regular recurring costs of running an investment company.
-Expressed as a percentage of average net asset value, the annualised ongoing charges ratio for the year was 0.9% (2021: 1.0%)1.
-The primary contribution to this fall in the Company's ongoing charges ratio was that the Investment Manager's fees were based upon the Company's market capitalisation which fell by a greater degree than the Company's net asset value.
+Expressed as a percentage of average net asset value, the annualised ongoing charges ratio for the year was 0.9% (2022: 0.9%).
 The Board seeks to manage and where possible to improve the ongoing charges ratio and to this end the Management Engagement Committee regularly reviews its service provider fee rates.